fabferri/az-pattern/route-server/bgp-ilb/README.md

 <br>
-To keep simple the ARM template compact the nic associated with the CSRs are created in the loop with reference to the LB:
+To keep compact the ARM template, the nic1 associated with the CSRs are created in the loop with reference to the LB:

 ```json
 "ipConfigurations": [